k-holcom/URL_Shortener/README.md

 | METHOD | ROUTE | OUTCOME |
 | :----: | :------: | :----: |
 | GET | /go/:short | Sends the user to the URL associated with it in the database. |

+##Debugging

+In order to use the debugging feature, in your .env file, change the value of DEBUG=false to DEBUG=true.
+This will turn on debugging and output the console message to the console and not into the .log file.